khangaerospace/khangaerospace/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ngkhang.v@gmail.com

 I am currently a third-year student specializing in aerospace engineering at the University of Toronto.
-I am looking to contribute my experience to the Engineering world.
+I am looking to contribute my knowlege to the world.

 My experience in Software: